Are you aware of the lurking time bombs?

 In this new environment, traditional InfoSec processes often do not support developers very well.
 Many organizations need to sign thousands of pieces of software a day.
 This is software that is built using different toolsets, environments, and processes.
 InfoSec needs to support all of them but without getting in the way.

-Dive deeper into code signing with Eddie Glenn, and find out why giving code signing certificates to your PKI team is just a start.
+Dive deeper into code signing and find out why providing code signing certificates to your PKI team is just a start.